Council support for 16 Days of Activism against Gender-Based Violence

-The theme of this year’s campaign is ‘Respect Is…’ and messages of equality and respect will be highlighted across the state.
+The theme of this year’s campaign is ‘Respect Women, Call it Out’ (Respect is…) and messages of equality and respect will be highlighted across the state.

-“We are working closely with our networks such as women’s health services, family violence networks, libraries and local businesses to spread this important message and prevent family violence,” Mr Ierino said.
+“We are working closely with our networks such as women’s health services, family violence networks and local businesses to help spread this important message and prevent gender-based and family violence.”

 All 79 Victorian councils as well as 18 specialist non-government organisations are involved in the state-wide Respect Women: ‘Call It Out’ campaign.
 The Domestic Violence Resource Centre Victoria (DVRCV) and Victorian Council of Social Service (VCOSS) are also partnering with the Municipal Association of Victoria (MAV) to provide their expertise.